-Reports say a single post on a Kardashian/Jenner page can go for up to $500,000; and for good reason.
-A post from a Kardashian can result in a company’s product completely selling out in minutes and rocket launching brands like HiSmile straight to the top of their field.
+Reports say a single post on a Kardashian/Jenner page can go for up to $500,000.
+And for good reason, a post from a Kardashian can result in a company’s product completely selling out in minutes and rocket launching brands like ‘HiSmile’ straight to the top of their field.
 Not every company can pay to get on the queen of Instagram, Kylie Jenner’s page, but online influencers are a great tool to kickstart your brand’s online presence or to grow your audience.
-Instagram is where most influencer’s capital is, but YouTube, Twitter and Facebook are great sources for different audiences too.
-Especially with YouTube supporting the ability to have longer form video placements, potentially allowing you to feature your whole range of skincare in an influencer’s morning routine!
+Instagram is where most influencer’s capital is, but Youtube, Twitter and Facebook are great sources for different audiences as well.
+Especially Youtube having the power to have longer form video placements, such as featuring your whole range of skincare in an influencers morning routine!

-This compared to macro-influencers, who have different audiences within their follower groups from different events: e.g. the followers that came from their first scandal, some from when they had a yoga phase, some from a reality TV show they appeared on, some from when they dated another celebrity they liked, etc. So, the entire audience of a macro-influencer is not engaged in all of their content.
-A post about an athletic clothing brand could only interest an eighth of a macro-influencer’s audience, whereas a post on a micro-influencers page – who mainly posts about yoga – is more likely to have the interest of their whole audience.
+Compared to macro-influencers who have different audiences within their follower groups from different events (eg. the followers that came from their first scandal, some from when they had a yoga phase, some from a reality tv show they appeared on, some from when they dated another celebrity they liked, etc).
+So the entire audience of a macro-influencer is not engaged in all of their content.
+A post about an athletic clothing brand could only interest an eighth of a macro-influencers audience, whereas a post on a micro-influencers page who mainly posts about yoga is more likely to have the interest of their whole audience.

-As stated before, a larger influencer may not have a fully engaged audience in everything they post about.
-Fake followers and bots are rampant and can further inflate influencer followings.
-Still, if an influencer has 2-million followers and only 5 percent are interested in yoga, that’s 100,000 potential buyers.
-A study by Experticity found that 82 percent of consumers have a higher likelihood of acting upon recommendations from micro-influencers.
-And they have a whopping 60 percent higher engagement rate than macro-influencers!
+As said before, a larger influencer may not have a fully engaged audience in everything they post about.
+Fake followers and bots are rampant and can further inflate influencers followings.
+Still, if an influencer has 2 million followers and only 5% are interested in yoga, that’s 100,000 potential buyers.
+A study by Experticity found that 82% of consumers have a higher likelihood of acting upon recommendations from micro-influencers.
+And they have a whopping 60% higher engagement rate than macro-influencers!
 Followers are more likely to have a genuine interest in the influencer’s area of expertise and if that’s in your brands’ realm then you have an audience waiting for you.

 Trust and transparency need to be a HUGE focus for brands in 2019.
-It’s more important than ever to say when a post is an #ad and not over saturate a page with sponsored posts.
+It’s more important than ever to say when a post is a #ad and not over saturate a page with sponsored posts.
 Most micro-influencers don’t rely on marketing as the sole source of their income, meaning they’re less likely to have a social media feed packed with paid posts.
 In fact, the majority of micro-influencers surveyed only completed 5 sponsored campaigns per year.
-Larger macro-influencers do start to lose the trust of their audience if they doubt that they actually use and love all of these products they’re promoting.
+Larger macro-influencers start to lose the trust with their audience who doubt that they actually do use and love all of these products they’re promoting.

-If you have the budget and can find a macro-influencer that posts around themes related to your brand, it could be a great test to see how they really perform for you!
-Otherwise, for most brands, we would suggest micro-influencers, trying as many as you can at first to get to know who you like and who brings the sales.
-This can be hard to track on some platforms, but tools like discount codes or referral links can help you monitor how many genuine leads are coming from your influencers.
+if you have the budget and can find a macro-influencer that posts around themes related to your brand, it could be a great test to see how they really perform for you!
+Otherwise, for most brands, we would suggest micro-influencers and to try as many as you can at first to get to know who you like and who brings the sales.
+This can be hard to track on some platforms, but tools like discount codes or referral links can help you track how many genuine leads are coming from your influencers.